albertodemichelis/squirrel/doc/source/reference/api/virtual_machine.rst

     :param SQPRINTFUNCTION errorfunc: a pointer to the error func or NULL to disable the output.
     :remarks: the print func has the following prototype: void printfunc(HSQUIRRELVM v,const SQChar \*s,...)

 sets the print function of the virtual machine.
-This function is used by the built-in function '::print()' to output text.
+This function is used by the built-in function 'print()' to output text.